Kong/docs.konghq.com/app/gateway/2.8.x/reference/loadbalancing.md

 the name will be resolved and all entries found will individually be added to the ring balancer, e.g., adding `api.host.com:123` with `weight=100`.
 The name 'api.host.com' resolves to an A record with 2 IP addresses.
-Then both ip addresses will be added as target, each getting `weight=100` and port 123.
+Then both IP addresses will be added as target, each getting `weight=100` and port 123.
 __NOTE__: the weight is used for the individual entries, not for the whole!

 Would it resolve to an SRV record, then also the `port` and `weight` fields